A Leading Sub-GHz Wireless Mesh Network in a Module

-Radiocrafts’ commitment to making connectivity easy for network designers working across a variety of radio frequency networks was the driving motivation for developing RIIM additions to the IEEE802.15.4 g/e standard.
+Radiocrafts’ commitment to making wireless connectivity easy for network designers working across a variety of radio frequency networks was the driving motivation for developing RIIM additions to the IEEE802.15.4 g/e standard.

 The RIIM system consists of the following parts: